HeRAMS-WHO/herams-i18n/docs/index.rst

 5. Use the dropdown list to select the corresponding **Token** or create a new token by selecting **Create new token**.

 .. image:: media/img/HeRAMS_workspace_create.png
-   	:height: 250px
+   :alt: create workspace
-   	:alt: create-workspace
+   :height: 350px
    :align: center

-  ..
-Note: Tokens are unique identifiers that link health facilities to workspaces.
+.. note:: Tokens are unique identifiers that link health facilities to workspaces.
 To add a health facility to a workspace the token of the record in question has to be manually changed.
 Contact your system administrator for guidance on how to change a record's token.

 Rename a Workspace
 ~~~~~~~~~~~~~~~~~~